 • Clarifying shampoos are best for product build-up.

-Antifungal shampoos such as ketoconazole are useful to regulate the yeast population and therefore reduce in part the trigger for the skin inflammation.
+Antifungal shampoos such as ketoconazole are useful to regulate the yeast population and therefore reduce in part the trigger for skin inflammation.
 Ketoconazole is helpful for this purpose and as a generic is well covered with most insurance plans.”

 Once you understand the condition causing your dandruff, and you understand the active ingredients or treatments you want to try, it’s time to find your best dandruff shampoo.